 3. Weak password use is endemic

-When it comes to WordPress security, your WordPress users’ passwords are the first line of defense.
+When it comes to maintaining a secure WordPress website, your WordPress users’ passwords are the first line of defense.
 If someone guesses your admin credentials, they gain full admin privileges on your website – not a good place to be.

 The situation is more imminent than you think – users always use weak passwords.
 Educate your users on what makes a strong password.
 For example, focus on length rather than complex mix of characters.
 Lengthy passwords are much harder to guess and crack.
 And always use a password manager so you and your users do not have to remember the long passwords.